mi-erasmusmc/RREManager/README.md

 [FIRST NAME] = The first name of the recipient.<br>
 [LAST NAME] = The last name of the recipient.<br>
 [USER NAME] = The user name of the recipient.<br>
-[PASSWORD] = The password of the recipient.
+[PASSWORD] = The password of the recipient.<br>
+[ADMINISTRATOR] = The name of the administrator.<br>
+[ADMINISTRATOR TITLE] = ', ' followed he title of the administrator when specified, otherwise nothing.

 The following tags can be used only as the only contents of a text line:

 [IP ADDRESSES] = A table containing selected IP-addresses (only applicable to "Firewall Add Mail" and "Firewall Remove Mail").<br>
-[Picture_<nr>] = A reference to a picture specified in the same definition.
+[Picture_...] = A reference to a picture specified in the same definition.
 Pictures are only included in HTML type emails.<br>
+[ADMINISTRATOR TELEPHONE] = 'Tel. " followed by the telephone number of the administrator.<br>
 [xxxxxx] = When not equal to any of the predefined tags a reference to an email sub part that will be inserted here.